kaityo256/rbs/README.md

 See our paper for details.

-# Reference
+## Reference

-"Fast algorithm for generating random bit strings and multi-spin coding for the directed percolation", H. Watanabe, S. Morita, S. Todo, and N. Kawashima, arXiv:XXXX.XXXXX
+"Fast algorithm for generating random bit strings and multi-spin coding for the directed percolation", H. Watanabe, S. Morita, S. Todo, and N. Kawashima, [arXiv:1808.05009](https://arxiv.org/abs/1808.05009)